PVAC: Package Version Activity Categorizer, Leveraging Semantic Versioning in a Heterogeneous System: Methodology

+The AC component identifies individual packages that have not seen any updates between releases, allowing practitioners to quickly identify specific packages that require immediate updates or vulnerability assessments.
+While the VND component gives a global view of ecosystem activity, the AC provides the ability to drill down and see activity at the package level.
+The AC component takes the version strings for the same package across two different releases to determine the package's activity level.

-Based upon the Debian Versioning Policy, it is only valid to compare versions with the same epoch.
-If the upstream major version is different between the two versions, PVAC classifies the package as \textbf{Major Change} over the time period between the two Ubuntu releases.
-If the upstream major version is the same, but the minor version has changed, PVAC classifies the package as \textbf{Moderately Active} over the evaluation period.
-If the upstream major and minor versions are identical, but the patch level has changed, PVAC classifies the package as \textbf{Lightly Active}.
-And finally, if the upstream major, minor, and patch versions are identical for both releases, with only Debian or Ubuntu packaging changes, the package is classified as \textbf{Sedentary}.
-Table \ref{tab:pvac_activity_classificaiton} provides a more concise description of the PVAC Activity Classifications.
-Listing \ref{lst:pseudo_pvac} shows a pseudocode implementation of the PVAC classification method.
+Based on the Debian versioning policy, it is only valid to compare versions with the same epoch.
+If the upstream major version differs between the two versions, the AC component categorizes the package as \textbf{Very Active} over the period between the two releases.
+If the upstream major version is the same, but the minor version has changed, AC categorizes the package as \textbf{Moderately Active} over the evaluation period.
+If the upstream major and minor versions are identical, but the patch level has changed, AC categorizes the package as \textbf{Lightly Active}.
+Finally, if both releases' upstream major, minor, and patch versions are identical, the package is categorized as \textbf{Sedentary}.
+Table~\ref{tab:pvac_activity_classificaiton} provides a more concise description of the AC Categories, and Listing \ref{lst:pseudo_pvac} shows a pseudocode implementation of the AC component.